 Over recent months governments have proposed a range of laws to target activists who seek to expose animal cruelty and educate the public.
 These laws have been proposed by the federal government as well as at the state level by several state governments.

-Please note that none of the information on this page is internded as legal advice and is for information purposes only.
+Please note that information on this page is intended for information purposes only and is the opinion of ALQ.
+It is not intended as legal advice.
 We recommend doing your own research and to obtain your own independent legal advice for specific matters.

 Agriculture and Other Legislation Amendment Bill 2019 (Queensland)